Small Business Growth & Entrepreneurship: Lessons from the Unscripted Podcast

 Dave Gulas — Founder, EZDC 3PL | 20+ years in logistics and sales

 Dave’s two decades in customer-first logistics have given him a perspective on sales and trust-building that transcends industry.
-His account of what twenty-plus years of sales experience teaches you — about relationships, about serving before selling, about the compounding value of reputation — is one of the most transferable sales philosophies in the library for any B2B service business.
+His account of what twenty-plus years of sales experience teaches you is one of the most transferable sales philosophies in the library for any B2B service business.

 Read the full episode →